ivovivanov/k8s-intro/StaticPod/README.md

 - configuration file that is provided as a path in the kubelet.service (with `--config` option). use the `staticPodPath` record in this config file
 ---
-If an Api Server recognize a Static Pod it creates a mirror of it in the etcd datastore Staic Pods are ignored by the Kube-Scheduler
+If an Api Server recognize a Static Pod it creates a mirror of it in the etcd datastore.
+Staic Pods are ignored by the Kube-Scheduler